Mythology, Goddesses Kristen Hudson Mythology, Goddesses Kristen Hudson

 Artemis

 Artemis, the Greek goddess of the hunt, wilderness, childbirth, and virginity, emerges as a formidable and influential figure, with origins in pre-Greek cultures of Asia Minor.
-As the daughter of Zeus and Leto, she is depicted as a youthful, independent huntress with a bow and arrows, a protector of wild animals, and a guardian of young girls.
 Her association with the moon and her role in fertility and healing underline her spiritual significance, while her influence extends to modern Pagan and feminist movements, symbolizing female strength and autonomy.
-Artemis's legacy endures in art, literature, and spiritual practices, reflecting her timeless appeal and enduring relevance.

 Read More